When is the Great American Smokeout?

 Exercise - the body needs to be exercised in order to function at its fullest potential.
 Start by doing a few simple stretches a few times a day.
 Other exercises could include, but should not be limited to, walking, running, jogging, swimming, cycling, tennis, or skating.

 Support Group - it is important to have a support system in place when tackling something as challenging as quitting smoking.
 Support systems could be an online social networking group, meeting face-to-face with a group, or even a friend or two you can count on to call or text during intense cravings and urges.
-I have already begun to build a stronger connection with others who have never smoked or have successfully quit smoking.

 Positive Thinking - it is important to remember the benefits of quitting smoking during the times of cravings and urges.
-The cravings and urges will pass momentarily, but the benefits will continue to payoff for a lifetime!
+The cravings and urges will pass momentarily, but the benefits will continue to pay off for a lifetime!

 Power of Vision - it is important to envision a life as a non-smoker.
-Envisioning a body with whiter teeth; better looking nails; fresh smelling hair, hands, and clothes; and able to do anything or go anywhere without being tied to a cigarette is a powerful way to remember what all of this quitting smoking stuff is about!
+Envisioning a body with whiter teeth; better-looking nails; fresh smelling hair, hands, and clothes; and able to do anything or go anywhere without being tied to a cigarette is a powerful way to remember what all of this quitting smoking stuff is about!

 You May Also Enjoy